 In 1943, near the city of Vacqueriette, the Germans built a launch site for their V-1 flying bombs, this being just one of the many such sites in northern France.
 The plan was that the base received machines from the factories, assembled and prepared them and then fired them against England.

-The V1 rocket could not be directed in flight so the launch ramp had to be pointing directly at the target – at Vacqueriette it points at London, 240 km. away.
+The V1 flying bomb could not be directed in flight so the launch ramp had to be pointing directly at the target – at Vacqueriette it points at London, 240 km. away.

 The distance from the ramp to the target was of great importance, since the V1 would fly in a straight line until either it ran out of fuel or a special valve cut off the fuel supply to its pulse-jet engine.
 The system was simple, but not very accurate.